astery/canva/pages/reflections.md

   - add a scanning line flood algorithm version
   - add a renderer not based on points but, tree-based.

-But I also want to add persistence layer and web-interface, so I would rather go in that direction
+But I also want to add persistence layer and a web-interface, so I would rather go in that direction

 ### Persistense layer

-When we started our journey I wrote what decided to store canvases in files.
+When we started our journey I wrote what I decided to store canvases in files.
-I will describe an interface to save files in order to ease testing of future features, and give ability to exchange that for s3 for example.
+I will describe an interface to save files in order to ease testing of future features, and it will give ability to exchange implementation for s3 for example.

 ### Implementing CanvaFiles

 First of all we describe desired behaviour in test.
-That should be easy recursive definition we want to recieve same canvas struct that we stored earlier.
+That will be a recursive definition - we want to recieve the same canvas struct that we stored earlier.

 ### Implementing CanvaService

-Usually Canva module would contain service logic and CanvaWeb will be web-interface.
+Usually Canva module would contain a service logic and CanvaWeb will be a web-interface.

-But Canva name is busy with our rendering library entity.
+But the Canva name is busy by our rendering library.

 So let's add two applications: